vegito-app/local/README.md

 ## 📜 License

-MIT — use freely, contribute openly, and stay sharp.
+MIT — use freely, contribute openly, and stay sharp – see the [LICENSE](./LICENSE) file.

 <!-- MIT – see the [LICENSE](./LICENSE) file. -->